With thermal hot springs, white sand beaches and enough volcanoes to make your head spin, New Zealand’s North Island is nothing short of spectacular.

 Whagamata is your next stop on this North Island road trip.
 Pop into Pedal and Paddle rental shop and rent a double kayak for 2 hours for $60 NZD.
 This will give you a chance to paddle out to Whenuakura Island, or locally known as “Donut Island”.

-Be careful as the waves can be quite strong inside the donut.
-There is a nearby island with a nice beach that you can shore up to for the rest of the two hours.
+Be careful as the waves can be quite strong inside the donut, especially as the tides change.
+There is a nearby island with a nice beach where you can rest for remainder of the two hours.
 Head back to shore and Pedals and Paddle will pick you up and take you back to your campervan.

 Where to Stay: Continue down Hwy 25 and head for Pahoia Domain.
 It’s a freedom camping spot so you should have a self-contained campervan, but there are toilets that are open overnight.
 Look it up on the Rankers App.